glasnt/pycon2020-tutorial/README.md

 Open the `unicodex/models.py` file, and add a field.

-To create the Django migration, run the `makemigrations` command from Docker Compose:
+To create the Django migration, run the `makemigrations` command from Docker Compose to generate the new migration files:

 ```
 docker-compose run --rm web python manage.py makemigrations
 ```

-Optionally, update the `.cloudbuild/django-migrate.sh` script to run this command for you:
+ℹ️ Instead of using Docker Compose for this step, you could update the `.cloudbuild/django-migrate.sh` script to run this command for you:

 ```shell
 echo "🎸 migrate"